 But the high volatility associated with stocks (noticed especially recently due to turbulent global stock market conditions intensified over uncertainties surrounding the global economy) married with the rapid acceleration of the UK startup landscape in the first half of 2021 (recording almost double the £6.9 billion invested in the previous 6 months) has led many investors to reconsider the balance of stocks to venture capital investments in their portfolio.

 With early-stage investment consistently backed by government policy throughout 2021 so far, the emphasis on UK venture capital in investment portfolios has grown further.

 Just last month the Prime Minister and Chancellor published an open letter addressed to the nation’s investors, urging them to “recognise the quality that other countries see in the UK” by “investing more money into the companies that will drive growth and prosperity across the UK”.

 Investment schemes such as the Enterprise Investment Scheme (EIS) and Seed Enterprise Investment Scheme (SEIS) have been highlighted as especially attractive routes for experienced investors looking to adapt their portfolio diversification strategy to be less reliant on stocks.

-The schemes’ generous tax reliefs (including up to 50% income tax relief), key focuses on promising early stage companies and high target growth positions them as particularly attractive options for investors looking to minimise risk, maximise returns and generate positive social impacts amidst the recent UK startup surge.
+The schemes’ generous tax reliefs (including up to 50% income tax relief), key focuses on promising early-stage companies and high target growth positions them as particularly attractive investment opportunities for investors looking to minimise risk, maximise returns and generate positive social impacts amidst the recent UK startup surge.

 Spread risk across a range of sectors